Kahnawake: Multi-cultural community

 Kahnawake surnames, such as Beauvais, D'Ailleboust, de La Ronde Thibaudière, Delisle, de Lorimier, Giasson, Johnson, Mailloux, McComber, McGregor, Montour, Phillips, Rice, Stacey, Tarbell, and Williams, represent the evidence of tribal members' adoption of and intermarriage with non-Natives.
 Tarbell ancestors, for instance, were John and Zachary, brothers captured as young children from Groton, Massachusetts in 1707 during Queen Anne's War and taken to Canada.
 Adopted by Mohawk families in Kahnawake, the boys became assimilated: they were baptized as Catholic and renamed, learned the Mohawk ways and were also given Mohawk names, married women who were daughters of chiefs, reared children with them, and became chiefs themselves.

 Historic sources document the sometimes strained relations between Mohawk and ethnic Europeans at Kahnawake, usually over property and competition for limited resources.
 In 1722, community residents objected to the garrison of French soldiers because they feared it would cause "horrible discord" and showed the French did not trust the locals.
 In the mid-1720s, the community evicted the Desaulnier sisters, traders who were garnering profits formerly earned by members of Kahnawake.
 In 1771, twenty-two Mohawk pressed British officials to help them prevent two local families from bringing French families to settle "on lands reserved for their common use".
 In 1812, many were opposed to specific types of "mixed" marriages.
-In 1822, agent Nicolas Doucet reported that the community was growing frustrated by marriages in which white husbands acquired rights over the lives and properties of their Mohawk wives according to British Canadian laws.
+In 1822, Nicolas Doucet, an agent of the British Indian Department reported that the community was growing frustrated by marriages in which white husbands acquired rights over the lives and properties of their Mohawk wives according to British Canadian laws.
 This was in opposition to Iroquois culture, which had a matrilineal kinship system, with descent and property invested in the maternal line.

 Abuse of alcohol was a continuing problem.
 In 1828, the village expelled white traders who were "poisoning" the Iroquois "with rum and spirituous liquors".
 Tensions rose at the time of the 1837-38 Lower Canada Rebellion.
 The Mohawk had suffered incursions on their land, including non-Natives' taking valuable firewood.
 The Kahnawake cooperated with the British Crown against the Patriotes, largely over the issue of preserving their land and expressing their collective identity.
-Before and after the Rebellions, the community was fiercely divided regarding the rights of mixed-race residents, such as Antoine-George de Lorimier (the son of Claude-Nicolas-Guillaume de Lorimier), and whether he should be evicted.
-Although his mother was Mohawk and native to Kahnawake, because of his father's and his own connections to the European community, George de Lorimier became a controversial figure in Kahnawake, even after his death in 1863.
+Before and after the Rebellions, the community was fiercely divided regarding the rights of mixed-race residents, such as Antoine-Georges de Lorimier (the son of Claude-Nicolas-Guillaume de Lorimier), and whether he should be evicted.
+Although his mother was Mohawk and native to Kahnawake, because of his father's and his own connections to the European community, Georges de Lorimier became a controversial figure in Kahnawake, even after his death in 1863.